 What's the policy on tackling racism at Norwich Pride?

 Our mission is to ensure that we live in a city where EVERYONE can feel safe and proud to be themselves and we will not tolerate prejudice or discrimination in any form.
 We work positively and creatively to ensure that everyone feels welcome at Norwich Pride, whatever their age, sex, gender, race, colour, disability, sexual orientation and religion or belief.
 We ask people to think carefully about their language and avoid abusive or discriminatory words.
-However we also recognise that, unfortunately, racism is still part of our society and may arise despite our best intentions, so we encourage people to express their concerns.
+We recognise that racism is still part of our society and may arise despite our best intentions, so we encourage people to express their concerns to us.

 What's the policy of writing on the Norwich Pride Facebook Wall?

 Our mission at Norwich Pride is to ensure that we live in a city where everyone can feel safe and proud to be themselves.
 We want to ensure that our Facebook Wall is a safe, positive space too.
 We therefore reserve the right to remove posts and comments that are deemed offensive and could cause distress.